-Offer alternative products, if appropriate, or refer to GP Practice or Specialist Smoking Cessation service.
+Offer alternative products, if appropriate, or refer to GP Practice or Specialist Quit Your Way Smoking Cessation service using the contact details in section 1.5.

 Document that patient declined and any action taken in Patient Medication Record (PMR).

 2. Description of treatment